 In terms of socioeconomic structures, we study an outcome that reflects power differentials between socioeconomic groups in agrarian societies: the level of land inequality.
 This is a feature of societies that is often deeply rooted in historical events.
 Where land inequality is high, a small number of landholders have a disproportionately high share of property in the agricultural sector, indicating that it is more elite-dominated.
-By influencing socioeconomic power asymmetries, land inequality likely has a strong indirect effect on political outcomes.
+By reflecting socioeconomic power asymmetries, land inequality likely is indicative of expected political outcomes as well.8

 In terms of political outcomes, we consider voting behavior in elections of the Imperial Diet (Reichstag).
 The Imperial Diet was the lower chamber of the Empire's legislature.
 Although it was less powerful than many present-day parliaments, its elections still generated intense public interest.
-Importantly, the formal conditions of the elections (electoral rules, voting age, suffrage restrictions) were homogeneous across Germany, making it suitable for a cross-sectional analysis.
-Two outcomes are of greatest interest to us: (1) the vote share that the Conservative party received in 1871 and (2) the number of electoral disputes between 1871 and 1912, with the latter indicating violations of electoral rules (typically by elites) and being studied extensively by Ziblatt (2009) and Mares and Zhu (2015).
+Importantly, the formal conditions of the elections (electoral rules, voting age, suffrage restrictions) were homogeneous across Germany, making it suitable for a cross-sectional analysis.9 Two outcomes are of greatest interest to us: (1) the vote share that the Conservative party received in 1871 and (2) the number of electoral disputes between 1871 and 1912, with the latter indicating violations of electoral rules (typically by elites) and being studied extensively by Ziblatt (2009) and Mares and Zhu (2015).10